kingparra/hpfp/05_-_types/notes.rst

    programs and data.

    -- Luca Cardelli, from "On Understanding Types, Data Abstraction, and
       Polymorphism", from Section 1.1 "Organizing Untyped Universes".
 Also check out "Type Systems" by Luca Cardelli, published by Microsoft Research.

-So types let us think at a higher level of abstraction, and prevent execution errors (such as, but not limited to, unintended memory access).
+So types let us think at a higher level of abstraction, and prevent execution errors (such as, but not limited to, unintended memory access, or operations that don't make semantic sense, like adding numbers to strings).

-"Constraining the way objects may interact with other objects" inspires the possibility of enforcing protocols of permissible state changes by modelling the domain using abstract types. `Here's <http://raganwald.com/2018/02/23/forde.html>`_ a blog post about just that.
-I'm probably overstating things, here; I've never even tried.
-I mean, I've only been programming for two years, and I still kind of suck at it.
-Can you tell I'm hyped, though?

 In Haskell, type-checking occurs at compile time.